billkarsh/SpikeGLX/Markdown/Manual-Text.md

 #### Remote Command Servers

-Upon first launch SpikeGLX determines the IP address of your machine and configures its **Remote Command** server and **Gate/Trigger** server.
-You can change the default server settings using items of those names under the `Options` menu.

->Note: For security, the Command server is disabled in a virgin setup.
-You have to visit menu item `Options/Command Server Settings` to enable it.
+Upon first launch SpikeGLX configures its **Remote Command** server and **Gate/Trigger** server with a local-host (loopback) address.
+Also, the Command server is disabled for security.
+You only need to think about these settings if you intend to use the remote control features over a network.
+In that case you need to visit their settings dialogs under the `Options` menu.
+In most cases, clicking the `My Address` button will set an appropriate interface (IP address) value, and you'll probably never need to alter the default port and timeout values.

+>Note: If your SpikeGLX address was assigned by a DNS service, it might change if other machines are added or removed on the network.
+Just click `My Address` again to read the updated value.

 #### Run Directory